Projectivity revisited: Projectivity and infinite domains

-We continue by investigating the relationship between infinite domains and projective $L_{\mathrm{Ext}}$-$L_{\mathrm{Int}}$ families of distributions.
 In this case, there is no longer a unique type of infinite domain, since there are in fact uncountably many nonisomorphic countable $L_{\mathrm{Ext}}$-structures.
 However, for $L_{\mathrm{Ext}}$ without constants (or propositions), we can use the \emph{generic structure} or \emph{Fra\"{i}ss\'{e} limit} of the vocabulary.

 We briefly summarise the relevant theory \citep{Hodges93}: For every relational vocabulary $L_{\mathrm{Ext}}$ and every $L_{\mathrm{Ext}}$ sentence $\varphi$, let $p_{\varphi}(n)$ be the fraction of possible $L_{\mathrm{Ext}}$ worlds on domain $\{1, \dots, n\}$ which satisfy $\varphi$.
 Then by the well-known 0-1 theorem of finite model theory,